12FlyBreads/fruit-quality-assessment/README.md

 **Fruit & Veg Quality** is an edge-AI application that uses computer vision to assess the freshness and ripeness of fruits and vegetables in real time — directly on low-power devices such as the **Raspberry Pi Zero 2W**.

-The project combines **TensorFlow Lite** and **OpenCV** to enable efficient, on-device quality control — without cloud dependency or expensive hardware.
+The project combines **TensorFlow Lite** and other libraries to enable efficient, on-device quality control — without cloud dependency or expensive hardware.

 Fruits and Vegetables available in this version: apple, banana, orange, mango, tomato.